Maombi0/Madudu/README.md

 ## 📊 Current Projects
 Project 1: Classification of TikTok videos
-- Overview:TikTok is exploring the application of machine learning to extract claims or propositions from videos and comments on its platform.
+- Overview: TikTok is exploring the application of machine learning to extract claims or propositions from videos and comments on its platform.
 Leveraging statsmodels and scikit-learn, the goal is to classify each data point as either a claim or opinion.
 This initiative aims to enhance the triaging process for human review, facilitating more efficient content moderation on TikTok.
 - Technologies Used: Python, Scikit-learn, Pandas, NumPy, Matplotlib, Seaborn, XGBoost

 Project 2: Classification of Waze data